 -

-Structural investigation, road resurfacing and concrete repairs start Monday 26 May for five weeks
+Structural investigation, road resurfacing and concrete repairs to recommence Monday 11 August for 5 weeks

 -

-This essential maintenance work is scheduled to commence on Monday 26 May at 8pm and will be completed by Monday 30 June at 6am.
+This essential maintenance work is now scheduled to recommence on Monday 11 August and is expected to be completed by Monday 17 September.
+Works will generally be carried out at night between 8pm and 6am.

 “We will do everything possible to complete this essential maintenance as quickly and safely as possible.
 We thank all road users and the local community for their patience in advance.